garcrich/Neighborhood_Map/README.md

 # Goople Maps Application
-The objective of this project was to top make a one page application using AJAX and Knock Out.
+The objective of this project was to make a one page application using AJAX and Knock Out.

 ## Run Application Locally